Pélagie Gbaguidi

-Pélagie Gbaguidi (1965-) is a Beninese artist who lives and works in Brussels.
-She is most well-known for her series of paintings and drawings titled “le Code noir” which evokes the violence of the slave trade and its effected trauma on the following generations of Western African cultures.
+Pélagie Gbaguidi (born 1965) is a Beninese multi-media artist who lives and works in Brussels.
+Gbaguidi self-identifies as a contemporary griot, using her artistic mediums to create pieces related to colonial and post-colonial history, trauma, and the reframing of stories, experiences, and identities which have been overlooked in these historical legacies.
+Her work is included in the permanent collections of cultural institutions such as the Mémorial ACTe centre in Guadeloupe, Illinois Holocaust Museum & Education Center in Chicago, Casa África in Las Palmas de Gran Canaria, Artothèque of Saint Denis de la Réunion, Mu.ZEE in Belgium, and Kanal - Centre Pompidou in Belgium.

 Biography

 Gbaguidi was born in Dakar in 1965.
-She studied art in Liège, Belgium at l'École des beaux-arts Saint-Luc where she graduated in 1995.
+She studied art in Liège, Belgium, at l'École des beaux-arts Saint-Luc, and graduated in 1995.

 Work

-The artist calls herself a contemporary "griot” — traditionally meaning a vessel for West African oral tradition; an intermediary between the physical realm and that of the ancestors, who uses art and music as their means of translation.
-A griot questions the individual experience by absorbing the words of the ancients and modeling them into art to be interpreted by their living descendents.
+The artist calls herself a contemporary "griot” — traditionally meaning a vessel for West African oral tradition, it is an intermediary between the physical realm and that of the ancestors who uses art and music as their means of translation.
+A griot questions the individual experience by absorbing the words of the ancients and modeling them into art to be interpreted by their living descendants.

 Her art is an anthology of the signs and traces of trauma, and is centered on archiving colonial and postcolonial African history.
 With her work, she aims to unmask the process of forgetting the most violent hardships of the past.
 In venturing to unveil these suppressed memories, the abstract ideas she addresses seem to arouse in the artist an urgency to give them form, this need to create liberating images becoming a corpus from which to draw contemporary forms.

+Inspired by her residency at the Centre des Arts Contemporains in Nantes, Gbaguidi created a large series of drawings and paintings in 2004 titled Le Code Noir, which references the French code for slavery conduct that was conceived by Louis XIV's court and in use from 1685–1848.
+The project seeks to confront the violence enacted by these slavery regulations, and 100 drawings from the series were purchased by the Mémorial ACTe centre in Guadeloupe.
+In 2017, she created The Missing Link.
+Dicolonisation Education by Mrs Smiling Stone, a large-scale installation commissioned for Documenta 14.
+The multi-media work focuses on how the history of subjects like slavery, Nazism, and Apartheid are taught, and features objects such as school desks and tables, drawings on transparent paper, photographs, music recordings, and videos.
+In 2019-2020, she created Care, a fabric-based work that resembles a tent and consists of a colorful embroidered plastic flour sack, tarpaulin, and wooden beams.
+The work addresses the act of exchange—which is referenced through both the inclusion of common trades materials like burlap sacks and the use of an embroidery technique that she learned from local women in Essaouira, Morocco, during an artist residency there.